ranjithnagiri/ranjithnagiri.github.io/README.md

       <div class="project">
         <p class="project-title"><a href="https://www.tenpath.com/index.html">Tenpath Solutions Pvt Ltd (Xamarin Developer)</a></p>
         <p><b>Feb 2016 – July 2017</b></p>
-        <p>Developed mobile applications using Xamarin.iOS and Xamarin.Android, focusing on cross-platform compatibility and performance.
+        <p>Developed mobile applications using Xamarin.iOS and Xamarin.Android focuses on cross-platform compatibility and performance.
 Responsible for coding, debugging, and integrating features to meet project requirements.
 Ensured timely delivery by adhering to development schedules, collaborating with team members, and maintaining high standards in code quality, usability, and functionality throughout the project lifecycle.</p>
         <ul>
           <li>Developed mobile applications using Xamarin.iOS and Xamarin.Android with a focus on cross-platform compatibility and performance</li>
           <li>Handled coding, debugging, and feature integration to meet project requirements</li>
-          <li>nsured timely delivery by strictly following development schedules</li>
+          <li>Ensured timely delivery by strictly following development schedules</li>
           <li>Collaborated effectively with team members for smooth project execution</li>
           <li>Maintained high standards in code quality, usability, and overall functionality</li>
           <li>Managed the complete project lifecycle from development to delivery</li>